werf/werf/docs/pages/how_to/build_run_and_push.md

 This example has space for further improvement:

-* Set of commands for creating `start.sh` can be easily replaced with a single git command, and the file itself stored in git repository.
+* Set of commands for creating `start.sh` can be easily replaced with a single git command, and the file itself stored in the git repository.
 * As we copy files with a git command, we can set file permissions with the same command.
-* `composer install` instead of `composer update` should be used, to install dependencies with versions fixed in files `composer.lock`, `package.json` and `yarn.lock`.
-Also it's best to first check these files and run `composer install` when needed.
-To solve this problem dapp have so called `stageDependencies` directive.
+* `composer install` instead of `composer update` should be used to install dependencies with versions fixed in files `composer.lock`, `package.json` and `yarn.lock`.
+Also, it's best to first check these files and run `composer install` when needed.
+To solve this problem dapp have so-called `stageDependencies` directive.

-These issues are further discussed in [Adding source code from git repositories]({{ site.baseurl }}/reference/dappfile/git_directive.html).
+These issues are further discussed in [reference]({{ site.baseurl }}/reference/dappfile/git_directive.html).